OutSystems/docs-validation/templates/overview.md

 # [Overview title - use a noun]

 **Example:** "Introduction to UI screen design" or "About log streaming" or "Workflows in ODC".
-Don’t use generic titles like “Introduction”, “Overview”.
+Don't use generic titles like "Introduction" or "Overview".
 Instead, use a more specific noun or phrase that someone would search for.

 **[Optional Paragraph]**